core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 transmission of keep-alive messages.

 * TCP utilizes more sophisticated congestion and flow control mechanisms, which is useful for the transfer of larger payloads.
-In the context of IoT deployments such transfers could be firmware updates.
+In the context of IoT deployments, such transfers could be firmware updates.
 There is, however, ongoing work to add advanced congestion control to CoAP as well, see {{-cocoa}}.